 GPBAR1 (G Protein-Coupled Bile Acid Receptor 1) is a Protein Coding gene.
-Diseases associated with GPBAR1 include Sclerosing Cholangitis and Functional Diarrhea.
+Diseases associated with GPBAR1 include Sclerosing Cholangitis and Cholangitis.
 Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled bile acid receptor activity.

 UniProtKB/Swiss-Prot for GPBAR1 Gene